Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_2_fairness_definitions.md

 "Fairness" isn't one thing - it's multiple competing concepts.
 We must explicitly choose which type of fairness matters most for our business context, because it's mathematically impossible to achieve all types simultaneously.

-**Academic Foundation:** Based on Kleinberg et al. (2016) impossibility results showing that fairness definitions mathematically conflict when group base rates differ.
+**Academic Foundation:** Based on Kleinberg et al. (2016), impossibility results show that fairness definitions mathematically conflict when group-based rates differ.

 **Executive Decision Required:** This isn't a technical choice - it's a business strategy decision that requires leadership input.

 ---

-## 📊 Five Types of Fairness Explained for Executives
+## 📊 Types of Fairness

 ### Option 1: Demographic Parity (Equal Outcomes)
 **What It Means:** Equal percentages of all groups receive positive decisions